humdrum-tools/humdrum-documentation/tool/patt/index.md

 >
 For some tasks (such as the identification of tone-rows in 12-tone music), nominally \"successive\" elements of the pattern may be collapsed within a single sonority or record.
-The **-m** option invokes a *multiple record matching* mode.
+The <span class="option">m</span> option invokes a *multiple record matching* mode.
 By way of example, the following
 command: